smallwat3r/tubestatus/README.md

 ### One-liner

-The script can be used as a one-liner (but you can't search for a specific line ie `tubestatus <contains>`).
+The script can be used as a one-liner (note that option to search for a specific line has been removed).
 ```sh
 curl -s "https://api.tfl.gov.uk/line/mode/tube,overground,dlr,tflrail/status" |
   jq --arg delim "¬" -j '.[] |